Dating is already hard enough. Now we also have to be wary of people scamming their way into our hearts on messaging platforms like Whatsapp.

 They will build an online relationship with you and pressure you until you are convinced to join in the same investment.
 They might also ask you to buy cryptocurrency and hand over your crypto assets.

+a.
 WhatsApp Phishing Attack

 The romance scammer will say you must set up an account using a link they sent.
-It leads to a website that will ask for your personal information
+It leads to a website that will ask for your personal information.

 Little do you know, it’s a spoofed website for scammers to steal your information.
 These websites usually mimic a trusted company or something that looks legit.